 20th Mount Haemus Lecture : What Druidry does – a perspective on the spiritual dynamics of the OBOD course

 Dr Susan Jones, MBA, has a professional background in science, higher education, business and government, alongside 30 years’ psycho-spiritual involvement including 17 years as OBOD’s Mentor Co-ordinator.
 Most that is written about Druidry by academics, commentators and leaders focuses on what Druids believe and do – what they practice and their rituals, what ideas they share.
 It is based on evidence that can be seen.
 But Druidry develops in the hearts and minds of individuals and may be unexposed to the outside world.
 This paper offers a different perspective: what Druidry does.
 As OBOD’s Mentor Co-ordinator, Susan had a unique position from which to view the spiritual dynamics of Druidry, through the lens of the OBOD course.
 What does Druidry do?
 How does it do it?
 Is it of value?
 Does it have limits?
 Her new research will also seek to answer a puzzle – whatever happened to those who enrolled as OBOD members but didn’t follow the course through?
 Do they still find a benefit in Druidry?
 How could what we know so far influence what Druidry will do next?
 This paper will be a celebration of over 7,000 students who have shared something of their spiritual journeys, with some truly remarkable insights that add to the general discourse about Druidry and the life spiritual.

-by Paul Magee ~ A few years ago, while I was working my way through the Bardic grade, I had an interesting experience while meditating.
-I have had a meditation practice for many years, long before I started with OBOD, and I have largely trained in the Chinese Daoist style of meditation, and use seated,…
+A few years ago, while I was working my way through the Bardic grade, I had an interesting experience while meditating.
+I have had a meditation practice for many years, long before I started with OBOD, and I have largely trained in the Chinese Daoist style of meditation, and use seated, standing, and active meditation…